Tomev/qcflow/docs/source/llms/langchain/autologging.rst

 Patch Functions for Logging Artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Other artifacts such as models are logged by patching the invocation functions of the supported models to insert the logging call.
-MLflow patches the following functions:
+QCFlow patches the following functions:

 * ``invoke``
 * ``batch``